|

 Evening Review of the Day

-Consult the oracle about events that occured during the day.
+Consult the oracle about events that occurred during the day.

 Ask it to give insight to elements that led up to events.